Organize your project settings and secrets with ease

 Documentation

-1. Learn once, use everywhere.
-Stela aims to be easily used in any Python project or Framework.
+1. Learn once, use everywhere - Works with any Python project or framework

-# This file will be commited to your repository
+# .env - This file WILL be committed to your repository

 API_URL="http://localhost:8000"